cm-software-dev/ItsDogs/README.md

 The breed list uses a collapsable DisclosureGroup to display the subbreeds and can be searched by breed.

 The images are displayed in card views that include a sharelink to share the image and tapping an image will display it fullscreen.

-The app also includes unit tests for the view model classes.